 When choosing the schools to apply to, there are several considerations to take into account.

-Of course, you want to make sure you get accepted somewhere, so be sure to apply to some safety schools.
-These would be schools for which you comfortable meet, or preferably exceed, the standards of the average accepted student.
+Of course, you want to make sure you get accepted somewhere, so be sure to apply to some safe schools.
+These would be schools for which you comfortably meet, or preferably exceed, the standards of the average accepted student.

 If you plan to go on to a specialty, you will want to take extra care in your dental school applications.

-Take a look at the schools that offer the specialty for which you are interested.
+Take a look at the schools that offer the specialty in which you are interested.
 Then, see which schools most of their applicants came from.